DataTalksClub/project-of-the-week/2023-02-08-github_actions-2.md

 ### Day 2 (9 February, Thursday)

-* Build a service (flash or Fast-API) from your Part 1 project.
+* Build a service (Flask or FastAPI) from your Part 1 project.
 You can copy and run/test the suggested material tutorial.
 * If you dont have a project, you can select this example from FAST-API project of the week by Liliana.
 * Also, If you want to create your project from scratch, you can select a dataset from the list bellow.
 * Commit your changes.